fortio/fortio/dflag/examples/server_kube/README.md

 # Kubernetes ConfigMap example

 - For production you would use docker and kubernetes.
-And use a ConfigMap mapped as a Volume in your service
+And use a ConfigMap mapped as a Volume in your service (see [dflag/configmap](../../configmap) for how/sample yaml files)
 - For local testing you can use [Docker Desktop](https://www.docker.com/products/docker-desktop) Or simply run from command line and simulate the changes
 - initialize empty tmp mapping `mkdir -p /tmp/foobar` for kubernetes